StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 = I have updated the ATUM plugin to the last version, and I can't see the new functionality =

 If you are using some cache system, try to purge the cache or ask your hosting provider to do it.
-Also, try to reload the ATUM pages with CTRL + F5 (Windows) or CMD + R (MacOs) to clear your browser cache.
+Also, try to reload the ATUM pages with CTRL + F5 (Windows) or CMD + R (macOS) to clear your browser cache.

-= The plugin won't work < PHP 5.6 =
+= The plugin won't work < PHP 7.4 =

-We are very sorry, but the current version of the plugin needs PHP 5.6+.
-Our team has tested it on PHP7 that is recommended by WordPress.
-Please, see the link [here](https://wordpress.org/about/requirements/)
+We are very sorry: the current version of the plugin needs PHP 7.4+.
+Our team has tested it on PHP8 that WordPress recommends.
+Please see the link [here](https://wordpress.org/about/requirements/)

-We do not plan any support for older PHP and version 5.6 is the minimum.
+We do not plan any support for older PHP, and version 7.4 is the minimum.

-= Which third party plugins are officially compatible with ATUM? =
+= Which third-party plugins are officially compatible with ATUM? =

-We officially support: WooCommerce Product Bundles, WooCommerce Subscriptions, WooCommerce Bookings and WMPL.
-Many other plugins can be compatible without any kind of customisation but others can cause conflicts.
+We officially support: WooCommerce Product Bundles, WooCommerce Subscriptions, WooCommerce Bookings, and WMPL.
+Many other plugins can be compatible without any kind of customization, but others can cause conflicts.